rodibidably/git-tools/README.md

 - **Deep Lookup** (default = false) - Will look for Git repos recursivly within the directory tree (does not search sub folders under a Git repo); can be slow for large directory trees

 #### ToDo:
-- Make the folder clickable to dive in to more info
-- When LocalSummary is uncheked, run `git fetch`
 - Make git-summary run as a background process and give a progress bar / status
 - Cleanup Status, to be easier to read